MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/user-guide.md

 ---
-title: "Help resources for sales people (Dynamics 365 Sales Professional) | MicrosoftDocs"
+title: "Help resources for salespeople (Dynamics 365 Sales Professional) | MicrosoftDocs"
 description: "Contains topics that describe how to do common sales tasks in Dynamics 365 Sales Professional." ms.date: 10/01/2019 ms.service:
   - "dynamics-365-sales"
-ms.custom:
-  - "dyn365-sales"
 ms.topic: get-started-article
 author: shubhadaj
 ms.author: shujoshi
 manager: sakudes
 ---

-# Help resources for sales people (Dynamics 365 Sales Professional)
+# Help resources for salespeople (Dynamics 365 Sales Professional)

 Focus on the right leads, contacts, and opportunities as you build out your team's sales pipeline with Dynamics 365 Sales Professional.
 Built-in processes guide you from one stage of the sales process to the next, and  easy-to-use dashboards help you set goals and provide actionable insights to help you close more deals.